 - LoC ID (if LoC)

-This request must come from a Primary Party Authority, Finance Authority or Credit Contact.
+The request must come from a Primary Party Authority, Finance Authority or Credit Contact.
 To understand the privileges of each authority, please see G4 – EMR Settlement Authorisations.

-Further information of Credit Cover return process can be found on WP35- CM Applicant /Capacity Provider Credit Cover Process.
+More details are available in WP35- CM Applicant /Capacity Provider Credit Cover Process.

 2. Registration